If buzz and ratings points were the same thing, the folks at ABC could just declare victory and take off the next nine months.

 Cast changes: Prince Lorenzo Borghese is the new bachelor.

 Storyline: In Rome, the prince will romance 25 single women, eliminating one each week until deciding which woman has captured his heart.
-BOSTON LEGAL

 Premiere: Sept.
 19 (season 3)